mbsa-tud/tsad_platform/README.md

 For the channel-wise scores, a common threshold gets applied accross all channels during testing.
 A single observation only needs to be labeled as anomalous in one of the channels to be considered an anomaly.

+**NOTE** This field is optional for classic ML or statistical models.
+If it is used for such, the value can be either `separate` or `aggregated`.
+In the second case, the RMS is taken across all channels of anomaly scores.
+The first option is similar to the channel-wise scores mentioned above.
+The scoring functions only apply, if the model outputs separate anomaly scores for each channel.
+This is possible if the `isMultivariate` field is set to false, but a multivariate dataset is selected.

 **modelType**
 This field is only required for DL models.
 Its value must be one of: `"predictive"`, `"reconstructive"`.
 It indicates whether the model produces prediction or reconstruction errors.